Employment

 Use of fire extinguisher.

-If you are intrested, take the first step by printing then filling out the mini-application and dropping it off at the Public Safety Building, 8215 Shields Drive, Saginaw, MI 48609.
+If you are interested, take the first step by printing then filling out the mini-application and dropping it off at the Public Safety Building, 8215 Shields Drive, Saginaw, MI 48609.

 Fire Department Mini-Application